smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 The rage surged.
 Hot.
 Simple.
 Better than confusion.
 Rage made sense.
 Rage had direction.

-"Remember me?!" the man shouted.
+"Remember me?!" the architect shouted.
 "I'm the one-"

 "STOP, YOU FOOL!"
 The woman's voice cut through like a blade.
 "NOW IS NOT THE TIME FOR YOUR USELESS HEROICS!"